edp8489/edp8489.github.io/_drafts/ti-bolts.md

 $$ P_{tot} = P_{pre} + n \phi P_{ext} $$

-where _n_ is a "load introduction factor" based on joint geometry and $$ \phi $$, denoted as _C_ in Shigley, is the joint stiffness factor and represents the stiffness ratio between the bolt and the joint members.
+where _n_ is a "load introduction factor" based on joint geometry and $$ \phi $$, denoted as _C_ in Shigley, is the joint stiffness factor, which represents the stiffness ratio between the bolt and the joint members.
 For the purposes of this article it will be assumed that _n = 1_, simplifying to the Shigley equation.

 $$ \phi = C = \frac{k_b}{k_b + k_m} $$

 ## Example load split for joints of various materials and stackups
+*Bolt (tensile) stiffness* - Simplified for this example to:

+$$ k_b = \frac{EA_{maj}}{t_{tot}} $$

+*Joint member stiffness* - For identical Side A/Side B materials, the member stiffness equation can be simplified to the following equation, where _A_ and _B_ are material-specific constants (Ref Shigley, Sec 8.5, Eq 8-23 and Table 8-8):

+$$ k_m = EdA \cdot exp({Bd/t_{tot}}) $$

+For joints with dissimilar side A/B thicknesses and/or materials - or any other variation in configuration - refer to Shigley Sec 8.5, Eqs 8-20 through 8-22 or NASA TM 106943, eqs 31 through 52 for alternate procedures to calculate member stiffness.

 I tabulated _C_ for 16 different joint configurations of varying materials and thicknesses.
 - Bolt materials: Steel and Ti
 - Member materials: AL/AL, Steel/Steel
-- Member thickness pairs: 0.100, 0.125, 0.188, 0.250 [in]
+- Member thickness pairs: 0.100, 0.125, 0.188, 0.250 [in] (2.5, 3.2, 4.8, 6.4 [mm])

-*Bolt (tensile) stiffness* - Simplified for this example to:

-$$ k_b = \frac{EA_{maj}}{t_{tot}} $$

-*Joint member stiffness* - For identical Side A/Side B materials, where _A_ and _B_ are material-specific constants (Ref Shigley, Sec 8.5, Eq 8-23 and Table 8-8):

-$$ k_m = EdA \cdot exp({Bd/t_{tot}}) $$

-Refer to Shigley Sec 8.5, Eqs 8-20 through 8-22 for the full procedure to calculate member stiffness for joints with dissimilar side A/B thicknesses and materials.

 As can be seen from the table below, the bolt could easily carry up to **50-60%** of the external load for thin-flanged aluminum joints (typical of aerospace structures).